 Liquid plasma is an exciting technology for applications in biomedicine, nanoscience, and agriculture.
 The challenge has been to achieve selectivity for the desired reactive species, and efficient production of the required species in liquid for specific applications.

 We have developed a plasma gas bubble-in-liquid method using a nanosecond pulse generator with different gases, and have achieved high production of selectable reactive species.
 The new technology has been applied to milk sterilization, enhanced plant growth, wastewater treatment, and nanomaterial fabrication.

 Commercial atmospheric pressure plasma system

-up to 500mm in width, using various gases in a glow discharge.
+We have such a machine from Sigma Technologies International that can process fabrics, up to 500mm in width, using various gases in a glow discharge.